serpapi/code-challenge/SOLUTION.md

 # Usage

 ## Running tests
-`bundle exec rspec` to run feature specs (uses fixtures) or more unit tests from the `lib` folder.
+`bundle exec rspec` to run the specs

 ## Scraping a search page

 Execute
-`bundle exec ruby scrape_files.rb FILENAME.HTML` to use the `GoogleSearchPageCrawler` to crawl the page and parse the artworks.
+`bundle exec ruby scrape_files.rb FILENAME.HTML` to use the `GoogleSearchPageCrawler` to crawl the page, parse the artworks and save the result inside the `files` folder.

 It searches for the file in the `files` folder.
 Defaults to `van-gogh-paintings.html`